Victor Bernier

-Victor Bernier (born 26 June 2004) is a French racing driver who currently drives for Martinet by Alméras in the Porsche Supercup and Porsche Carrera Cup France series.
-Prior to that, the Frenchman won the French F4 Junior title in 2019 and scored podiums in the Formula Regional European Championship.
+Victor Bernier (born 26 June 2004) is a French racing driver.
+He won the French F4 Junior title in 2019 and scored podiums in the Formula Regional European Championship and Porsche Carrera Cup France.

 Early career

 Karting

 Bernier began karting competitively in 2013, and won a number of national championships before becoming the Junior Karting World Champion in 2018, ahead of Gabriele Minì and Gabriel Bortoleto.
 He received a Volant d'Or award from the French Federation of Automobile Sport as a reward for his karting exploits.